martinsumner/riak_kv/docs/ObjectAPI.md

 There are three scenarios where the conditional check will be weakened:

 - The token granting system uses an internal queue method, and requests made whilst the token has been currently granted will be notified to re-request for a grant when it is their turn for the grant.
 So sending multiple requests in parallel will generally result in one update succeeding, and then all other parallel requests failing due to the precondition check in rapid succession as they gain ownership of the token when the previous request releases.
 There is though a timeout, beyond which a process will not wait, and on timeout a process will revert to an `api_only` check.
-- The token granting system is enforced as an honesty system, it is the role of the application to ensure that all objects that require token protection have conditions added to update requests.
+- The token granting system is enforced as **an honesty system**, it is the role of the application to ensure that all objects that require token protection have conditions added to update requests.
 Updates without condition checks will be accepted in parallel to updates with condition checks, and there may be unresolved conflicts as a consequence.
 - When using multi-data centre replication, there is no cross-checking between clusters before granting tokens.
 If running multiple clusters in active/active mode, then token consensus offers no protection against parallel writes, unless there is natural isolation within the application (should objects have a natural association with a region that would make inter-cluster concurrent writes unexpected).

 Stronger conditional updates can be made via either API through the use of "if_none_match" and the Riak-bespoke "if_not_modified" headers (or options in the case of the PB API).
 Use of the HTTP-standard "if_not_modified" header or of the "if_match" header will result only in weak `api_only` checks, and is not fully supported.